Skip to main content

 .url.extractTopDomainByZone()

-this.utils.url.extractTopDomainByZone(url) - the method takes a link as the first parameter and returns the domain from this link, without subdomains including regional zones.
+this.utils.url.extractTopDomainByZone(url) - the method takes a link as the first parameter and returns the domain from this link, without subdomains as well.
+Works with all regional zones

 .url.extractMaxPath()